 - It is rude to show the small of your back in some places so wear longer tops or tie something round your waist.

 - Take at least one nicer outfit if you are planning to go to any of the upmarket hotels, however they don’t usually have strict dress codes.

 - Leggings are good to take.
 You can wear these under a dress that might be too short otherwise.

-- It gets cold at night, so take some warm clothes ie) a fleece.
+- Even though it’s Africa and you don’t expect it to be cold, it DOES get cold at night in many places, so take some warm clothes ie) a fleece.

 - A good pair of sturdy shoes.

 - Take a sports bra for those bumpy roads.